-The Hidalgo County Regional Mobility Authority (HCRMA) is pleased to present to the Texas Transportation Commission with its 2017 Annual Project Report as required by the Texas Administrative Code §26.65.
-This collective effort is brought to you by a dedicated team who has worked with regional stakeholders such as: Elected Representatives, Texas Department of Transportation (TxDOT) Pharr District, Hidalgo County Commissioners Court, Hidalgo County Metropolitan Planning Organization, Local Municipalities, and the Public to garner the region's wishes with regard to transportation development.
+The Hidalgo County Regional Mobility Authority (HCRMA) is pleased to present to the Texas Transportation Commission with its 2018 Annual Project Report as required by the Texas Administrative Code §26.65.
+This collective effort is brought to you by a dedicated team who has worked with regional stakeholders such as: Elected Representatives, Texas Department of Transportation (TxDOT) Pharr District, Hidalgo County Commissioners Court, Hidalgo County Metropolitan Planning Organization, Local Municipalities, and the Public to develop and deliver much-needed transportation improvements.

 Residents of Hidalgo County can already sense the congestion building up in critical areas of travel along I-2/I-69 and around the international ports of entry.
 With continued economic growth comes additional traffic congestion that needs to be mitigated for the region to maximize its economic potential.
 Hidalgo County is the front door to the United States due to its numerous ports of entry and the development of the Durango-Mazatlán Highway which has shifted trade patterns in its favor-particularly on imports of fresh produce and industrial goods from the Mexican interior.
-The nationalization of oil resources in Mexico (despite recent decline in the price per barrel) will also induce a similar positive increases in exports of heavy equipment and supplies that American companies will require for the extraction of those natural resources given the large shale play in the interior and off the coast of Matamoros, Tamaulipas.
+The nationalization of oil resources in Mexico (despite recent decline in the price per barrel) will also induce a similar positive increase in exports of heavy equipment and supplies that American companies will require for the extraction of those natural resources given the large shale play in the interior and off the coast of Matamoros, Tamaulipas.